propapanda/loveterm/README.md

 # ![](assets/header.png)
 > Simple 1-bit tiled graphics for [Love2d](https://love2d.org/)

+# I would highly recommend not using this in its current state.

 LoveTerm is a small library for drawing tiled greyscaled images with foreground and background colors.
 Its main intended use is to emulate terminal graphics and semigraphics from the comfort of Love2d and Lua